Money market accounts can be found at many banks and credit unions. They also give savers some advantages.

 Where to maximize your money market account earnings

 The best money market account rates are often found at online banks.
-Without the overhead of big branch network expenses, these institutions can usually afford to pay a higher yield.
+Without big branch networks to maintain, online banks can usually afford to pay a higher yield.
 You can also find competitive rates at credit unions.

-Be sure to compare the best money market rates and comb through minimum balance requirements to figure out where you can earn more interest.
+Be sure to compare the best money market rates and scrutinize minimum balance requirements to figure out where you can earn more interest.

 A money market account is a very safe product to help accelerate your savings.
 If you have a lot of cash on hand, these accounts are a good place to watch it grow.